 Automated parenchymal pattern classification is not a recent topic.
-Effectively, a number of different proposals can be found in literature [6,7].
-However, only a small number of those papers have classified the density according to BIRADS categories [8,9,10,11], which is the recent standard in radiology, developed by the American College of Radiology.
-All the developed methods are based on extracting features from the breast, which can be related to texture or just gray-level information.
+Effectively, a number of different proposals can be found in literature [6, 7].
+However, only a small number of those papers have classified the density according to BI-RADS categories [8-11], which is the U.S. standard in radiology, and the one that many European countries are introducing.
+All these methods are based on extracting features from the breast, which can be related to texture or just gray-level information.
 A main difference between these works is the regions from which the features are extracted.
 For instance, Bovis and Singh [8] extract texture features as if the breast has homogenous texture, Karssemeijer [7] extracts features from regions selected according to the distance to the skin-line, and Oliver et al. [10] segment the breast according to internal tissue information.
+Figure 1 shows graphically these different strategies.
+In this work we implemented all those strategies and compared them using the MIAS database [12], with the aim to demonstrate the effectiveness of a segmentation strategy.
+The remainder of this work is structured as follows.
+The next section presents the implemented strategies, while Section 3 shows the obtained results.
+The paper ends with a discussion and conclusions section.